Take your love for the outdoors to the next level by signing up for an Outdoor Leadership Course!

-Gain the necessary skills to plan and carry out your own kayak trip with our Introduction to Sea Kayaking class.
-This class teaches skills such as boat care, water navigation, paddling technique, rescues and water safety.
+Gain the necessary skills to plan and lead your own kayak trip with our Introduction to Sea Kayaking class.
+This class teaches skills such as boat care, water navigation, paddling technique, rescue techniques and water safety.
 It includes weekly pool sessions and uses occasional

 weekend trips for application of skills.